 As a birth mother and adoption attorney, I have a wealth of experience and information about adoption.
 Please send me your questions and I’ll do my best to answer it.
 I’m always a resource for adoptive families and birth mothers, so don’t hesitate to reach out.

-Yes you can provide adoption support for birth grandparents.
 Dear Megan, I want to know how to support grandparents in adoption.
 I am trying to help my friend who just found out her youngest daughter had a baby shortly before she moved back home.
-She put the baby up for adoption in an open adoption. …Read More >
+She put the baby up for adoption in an open adoption.
+How do I help this grandmother?
+How do I […]Read More >

 Call, text, or email me for a confidential consultation.